-No physical examination will be conducted if a parent or guardian has filed a statement refusing consent.
-Health Services (209) 933-7060 must be notified at the beginning of each school year in writing.
-The child will be exempt from any physical examination or screening, but whenever there is a good reason to believe that the child is suffering from a recognized contagious or infectious disease, the child will be sent home and shall not be permitted to return until the school receives written permission of a health office and are satisfied that any contagious or infectious disease does not exist.
+A parent or guardian having control or charge of any child enrolled in the public schools may file annually with the principal of the school in which he is enrolled a statement in writing, signed by the parent or guardian, stating that he will not consent to a physical examination of his child.
+Thereupon the child shall be exempt from any physical examination, but whenever there is a good reason to believe that the child is suffering from a recognized contagious or infectious disease, he shall be sent home and shall not be permitted to return until the school authorities are satisfied that any contagious or infectious disease does not exist.